wncc/instiapp-help/README.md

 ## Who fills in the events and other data?
 Everything is done by POR holders!
 If you're a manager/convener or equivalent for a club/IB, login to InstiApp and let us know so we can grant you permissions on your club.

+## Mess Menu
 ## My hostel has no mess menu ...
 Ask your mess councillors/secretaries to update it!
 For those responsible, you just have to update a Google Sheet, which will automatically update data in the app hourly.

+### Hostel 1 shows up in mess menu by default
+Fill up your hostel in your [SSO profile](https://gymkhana.iitb.ac.in/sso/user/) and logout and login again.
+You can still view other mess menus by selecting the hostel from the dropdown on the website, or by tapping the hostel name in the Android app.

 ## What happens when I follow events/clubs?
 When you follow an event, you'll get notification when/if the event is updated.
 Following a body will get events of the body higher priority in your feed and notifications for new events/news.

-## Hostel 1 shows up in mess menu by default
-Fill up your hostel in your [SSO profile](https://gymkhana.iitb.ac.in/sso/user/) and logout and login again.
-You can still view other mess menus by selecting the hostel from the dropdown on the website, or by tapping the hostel name in the Android app.

 ## I updated my profile pic but can't see it
 Logout and login again whenever you update your profile.